Skip to main content

 • MATCHED: Trade has been matched and sent to the executor service by the operator, the executor service submits the trade as a transaction to the Exchange contract.

-• MINED: Trade is observed to be mined into the chain, no finality threshold established.
+• MINED: Trade is observed to be mined into the chain, and no finality threshold is established.

 • CONFIRMED: Trade has achieved strong probabilistic finality and was successful.